weiping-playnext/Zenject/README.md

 Method Inject injection works very similarly to constructor injection.

-Note that inject methods are called after all other injection types.
-It is designed this way so that these methods can be used to execute initialization logic which might make use of one of these dependencies.
-Note also that you can leave the parameter list empty if you just want to do some initialization logic only.
+Note the following:

+- Inject methods are the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.
-Note that there can be any number of inject methods.
+- There can be any number of inject methods.
 In this case, they are called in the order of Base class to Derived class.
 This can be useful to avoid the need to forward many dependencies from derived classes to the base class via constructor parameters, while also guaranteeing that the base class inject methods complete first, just like how constructors work.
+- Inject methods are are called after all other injection types.
+It is designed this way so that these methods can be used to execute initialization logic which might make use of injected fields or properties.
+Note also that you can leave the parameter list empty if you just want to do some initialization logic only.

-Note that the dependencies that you receive via inject methods should themselves have already been injected (the only exception to this is in the case where you have circular dependencies).
-This can be important if you use inject methods to perform some basic initialization, since you may need the given dependencies to themselves be initialized via their Inject methods.
+- You can safely assume that the dependencies that you receive via inject methods will themselves already have been injected (the only exception to this is in the case where you have circular dependencies).
+This can be important if you use inject methods to perform some basic initialization, since in that case you may need the given dependencies to be initialized as well

-Using [Inject] methods to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.

-Also note that you can define your inject methods to have return type IEnumerator.
-In this case, they will be started as a coroutine.
-In the case where the object is a MonoBehaviour, it will be started as a coroutine on itself, and otherwise it will use the "Context" MonoBehaviour that the object is in (that is, either ProjectContext, SceneContext or GameObjectContext)

-Note however that we would recommend minimizing the initialization logic in [Inject] methods however.
-You can use Start() or Awake() to have initialization logic instead (this should work for both dynamically instantiated prefabs and objects added to the scene during edit time).
+- Note however that it is usually not a good idea to use inject methods for initialization logic.
+Often it is better to use IInitializable.Initialize or Start() methods instead, since this will allow the entire initial object graph to be created first.

 **Recommendations**

-Best practice is to prefer constructor injection or method injection to field or property injection.
+Best practice is to prefer constructor/method injection compared to field/property injection.
 * Constructor injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
 In most cases you don't want to expose a public property for your initial dependencies because this suggests that it's open to changing.
 * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
-You can do this however using method injection or field injection if necessary.
+Zenject does allow circular dependencies when using other injections types however such as method/field/property injection
 * Constructor/Method injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
 You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
 * Finally, Constructor/Method injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
 They can simply look at the parameter list of the method.
-This is also good because it will be more obvious when a class has too many dependencies and should therefore be split up (since it's constructor parameter list will start to seem long)
+This is also good because it will be more obvious when a class has too many dependencies and should therefore be split up (since its constructor parameter list will start to seem long)

 ## <a id="binding"></a>Binding